couchbasecloud/terraform-provider-couchbase-capella/examples/gsi/non_deferred/README.md

 This creates 1 non-deferred indexes in api.metrics.memory.
 Non-deferred indexes are best suited when creating 1 small index.

-To run configure your Couchbase Capella provider as described in README in the root of this project.
+To try this example, configure your Couchbase Capella provider as described in README in the root of this project.

 # Example Walkthrough